sillsdev/TheCombine/docs/docker_deploy/README.md

  * `Vault password` - some of the Ansible variable files are encrypted in Ansible vaults.
 See the current process owner (above) for the Vault password.

+#### Minimum System Requirements

+The minimum system requirements for installing *TheCombine* on a target are:
+- Ubuntu 18.04 Server operating system (see [Install Ubuntu Bionic Server](#install-ubuntu-bionic-server))
+- 2 GB RAM
+- 12 GB Storage

 #### Install Combine Pre-requisites

 Run the first playbook to install all the packages that are needed by *TheCombine*: